simona-89/LabTrack/README.md

 ## Limitations and Future Improvements

-LabTrack currently reads data from specific PDF files, also there is very high dependency on the patterns used to find and extract specific details, areas below could be improved:
+LabTrack currently has limitations in its ability to read data from specific PDF files, heavily rely on the patterns used to extract details.

-1. **Flexibility**: Currently, the application supports only one type of documents, created in specific way as PDFs.
-In the next version, it could be made more flexible by having possibilities to read details from PDFs when data is in the tables or as graph bars.
-It might be worth thinking if there are files which allow to work with data easier than PDFs and could be generated from https://www.esveikata.lt/.
+Areas for improvement include:

+1. **Flexibility**:
+- The application currently supports only one type of document, created in a specific way as PDFs.
+- Future versions could enhance flexibility by supporting data extraction from tables or graph bars in PDFs.
+- Additionally, exploring alternative file formats that facilitate easier data manipulation could be beneficial, considering the possibility of generating such files from https://www.esveikata.lt/.

-2. **Error Handling**: Not all errors are handled and could be improved:
+2. **Error Handling**:
-- While working with .json and .csv files not currently handling the errors.
-- Pending problem not solved, as now program could run using valid path without valid pdf files as user could run options as [2] Track specific details, [3] Export & Save CSV, and do not get any results, this approach is not informative and sign of a bad desing.
-Planning to improve this.

-3. **Features**: Currently, application allows to print only details in ascending order and this could be improved by adding more options how data could be presented.
-Extracted details, when printed on CLI does not support coloring of the results (to visually show if parameter is in acceptable levels or not) this could imporve UX.
-Also now the validated path in the begining is used as a path to save results.csv file, this could be improved by allowing uses to choose the path.
+- Improvements are needed in error handling, particularly for.json and.csv files.
+- The current approach allows the app to run with valid paths but without valid PDFs, leading to uninformative outcomes and indicating poor design.Enhancing error handling and providing clearer feedback for invalid inputs are planned.

+3. **Features**:
+- The app currently prints results of Hemoglobin & Ferritin in ascending order only.
+Future enhancements could include more presentation options for extracted data, such as colored output in the CLI to visually indicate parameter levels.
+- The validated path is used to save results.csv.
+In the future this could be improved by allowing user to select path he wants to save the results and create file name.
+- Possibility to navigate through all parameters and their categories, beyond just Hemoglobin & Ferritin, would benefit users of e.sveikata to reach and track their results more efficiently.

-4. **Code Structure**: Current code could be imporved reducing code inside file_manager.py by separating functions and creating separate files for data extraction, meniu options, specific actions.
-Solutions to reuse code should be found, refactoring to use more OOP could be beneficial.
+4. **Code Structure**: The current code structure could be imporved by reducing functions inside file_manager.py, separating them following the actions and creating different files.
+Refactoring and implementation of OOP could enhance code reusability and maintainability.

 Please note that these improvements would require significant changes to the application's codebase and are intended for future versions of the application.